 - Students are expected to attend and be on time to all class meetings, actively participate in all class activities and complete all assignments.
 Absence from class to observe a religious holiday, to serve jury duty, or to participate in required military service, and medical emergencies are exceptions to the above policy.
 If you anticipate being absent for any of these reasons, please make arrangements at least 48 hours in advance by emailing the instructor.
 Make-up exams, quizzes, assignments, or other grades may be arranged due to an excused absence.
 PRIOR approval must be obtained. - All assignments must be submitted through Blackboard by 4:30pm E.S.T. on the date due, unless otherwise specified.
-Due to the fast-paced nature of the class, late work will not be accepted and a student will receive a zero for any assignments marked "Late" unless prior instructor approval has been granted.
+Due to the fast-paced nature of the class, late work will incur a 10% deduction per day, unless prior instructor approval has been granted.
+Assignments submitted more than one week after the due date will not be accepted and will receive a zero.
 The date that the assignment was received by the instructor via email or Blackboard will be considered the date submitted.
-Strive to keep up with the assignment schedule so that you will be able to have appropriate formative evaluation and feedback from your instructor across the semester. - Students are always encouraged to email the professor to ask additional questions on the material.
+Submitting an assignment late does not alter the due dates of the other assignments.
+Strive to keep up with the assignment schedule so that you will be able to have appropriate formative evaluation and feedback across the semester. - Students are always encouraged to email the professor to ask additional questions on the material.
 However, please ask a fellow student before emailing your questions. - Student employment does not take priority over academic obligations.
 There are distinct guidelines for the number of credit hours that should be attempted based on how many hours per week a student has of outside employment.
 For additional information on this subject, please see the GMU student handbook. - No technology (e.g., cell phones, smart phones, iPads, Tablets, pagers, etc.) is allowed at any time during the lecture or lab sections UNLESS it is used for note-taking.
 Students using technology for something other than note-taking (e.g., text message, phone calls, instant messaging services, social media or others) will be given one warning and upon a second violation will be asked to leave the classroom.